Ukemochi

 Another version of the myth features Ōgetsu-hime by her more common name, Ukemochi, and in this version, the moon god Tsukuyomi visits her on behalf of his sister-wife, the sun goddess Amaterasu.
 Ukemochi sought to entertain him and prepared a feast.
 First, she faced the land and opened her mouth, and boiled rice came out.
 Next, she faced the ocean and spit out fish and seaweed, then she faced the forest and bountiful game spewed out of her mouth.
 She prepared the food and served it to Tsukuyomi, but he was so disgusted by how she had produced the food and thought she had disrespected him and made the food impure.
 Feeling offended by the slight from the lesser deity, he killed her and returned to heaven.
 Her dead body produced both food and animals: cows and horses came from her head, silkworms came from her eyebrows, millet came from her forehead and a rice plant sprouted from her stomach.
 While different sources mention similar items that came from Ukemochi's body, from which part of her body these items came from is less agreed upon.

 It is believed that this version of Ukemochi's death explained why the sun and the moon are not seen together as the sun goddess, Amaterasu, who heard of Ukemochi's passing, never wanted to meet her killer, the moon god, Tsukuyomi, again, or that Tsukuyomi hid during the day out of fear of Amaterasu's wrath.

 In addition, in a legend passed down in Iwami district (石見地方) in Shimane Prefecture (島根県), her daughter and deity Otogosa-hime (乙子狭姫) rode on a red goose and descended to transmit the seeds of the crops to the ground.
 Otogosa-hime was able to get food from anywhere on her body.

 Ukemochi, Inari, and Toyouke are all said to be connected to each other.
+For example, Ukemochi is also called Wakaukanome and thought to be somewhat connected to or identical with Toyouke-hime.
+She is also thought to be linked to or identical with Inari.